Effects of Lidocaine

 The Bottom Line

 Lidocaine, a local anesthetic, works by causing a temporary numbing effect.
 When used sparingly and as directed, topical lidocaine is generally safe.
-Misuse, overuse, or overdose can cause serious problems and even death.
+Misuse or overuse can cause serious problems and even death.

 Ingestion of lidocaine can cause numbness of the mouth and throat, which can lead to trouble swallowing and even choking.
 If a substantial amount is ingested, enough can be absorbed into the bloodstream to affect vital organs, primarily the brain and heart.
-Symptoms can range from mild drowsiness and headache to confusion, seizures, coma, and cardiac arrest.
-It is important to note that these effects can result from excessive topical use or misuse of lidocaine as well.
-For example, covering a large area of the body with lidocaine or leaving it on the skin for a long time can lead to absorption of the drug into the bloodstream.
-This can also occur when it’s applied to skin that is not intact such as open wounds, blisters, or burns.
-Wrapping the treated area also increases absorption.
+Symptoms can range from mild drowsiness and headaches to confusion, seizures, coma, and cardiac arrest.

-If someone has been exposed to lidocaine, check the webPOISONCONTROL® online tool or call Poison Control at 1-800-222-1222 for help.
+If you have more questions about a lidocaine exposure, check the webPOISONCONTROL online tool or call Poison Control at 1-800-222-1222 for help.

 Serkalem Mekonnen, RN, BSN, MPH